 Yep, my flickr photo https://flickr.com/photos/cogdog/4504394452 shared under a Creative Commons (BY) license

-The post "We Regret To Inform of the Passing of Malle Gottfried’s Fakebook Profile" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2016/03/we-regret-to-inform-of-the-passing-of-malle-gottfrieds-fakebook-profile/) on March 5, 2016.
+The post "We Regret To Inform of the Passing of Malle Gottfried’s Fakebook Profile" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2016/03/we-regret-to-inform-of-the-passing-of-malle-gottfrieds-fakebook-profile/) on March 5, 2016.